 Similarly, there may be improvements in energy efficiency, so that over time energy requirements (per unit of production) may diminish.
 This will not necessarily reduce electricity consumption, as in many instances efficient use of electricity may be a better use than the direct use of fossil fuel resources.
-Energy efficiency measures can also see a rise in peak demand while lowering average demand.
+Energy efficiency measures can also see a rise in peak demand while lowering average demand (the difference between demand cost and energy efficiency).